sourcenetwork/defradb/client/secondary_indexes.md

 ## Indexing related objects

-DefraDB's indexing system provides powerful capabilities for handling relationships between documents.
-Let's explore how this works with a practical example.
+DefraDB's indexing system is capable of handling relationships between documents.
+See example below.

 Consider a schema defining a relationship between Users and Addresses: